piiiyuushh/TF-Activity/terraform-treasure-hunt/README.md

-# Terraform Treasure Hunt 🗺️
+# 🗺️ Terraform Treasure Hunt

 Welcome to the **Terraform Treasure Hunt** — a hands-on quiz designed to test your Terraform, AWS, and DevOps skills.
 Inside this repository you’ll find **intentionally broken** Terraform code and unusual configurations.
-Your job: **find the problems, fix them, and submit your answers**.
+Your job: **find the problems, List Down, and submit your answers**.

 ---
-## Scenario
+## 📝 The Story
-Your client initially ran everything in a single AWS account.
-They now want an enterprise-grade setup to support multiple teams and environments.
-You’ve been given a legacy Terraform repo that “works” but fails audits and SRE expectations.
-Your job: in 30 minutes identify all problems  and propose fixes.
-You will be graded on coverage, correctness, and quality of proposed fixes.
+- You have 15 minutes.

+Your client started with a single AWS account and one Terraform file.
+Now they want an enterprise-grade, multi-team, multi-environment setup — but the old repo is riddled with mistakes.
+They’ve handed it to you to audit, repair, and upgrade under time pressure.

+- Can you find every hidden bug and pass the audit?

 ##  How It Works